 Florida Pro Baseball Overview

-This site covers Florida pro baseball, including the Grapefruit League, Florida State League (FSL), and Florida Complex League (FCL).
-It includes information on regular-season teams that compete in Major League Baseball (MLB) and Minor League Baseball (MiLB).
+Florida Pro Baseball covers professional leagues including the Grapefruit League, Florida State League (FSL), and Florida Complex League (FCL).
+Coverage includes all Florida-based Major League Baseball (MLB) and Minor League Baseball (MiLB) teams.
+Professional baseball in the state spans multiple levels, from rookie ball to MLB.

 Grapefruit League